garry-clawson/Blockchain-Crop-Assurance-and-Localisation/README.md

 tx_hash: 0x9585e039227b6cb19e1492fe61a6dbe601a033e1cb2d36f014aa091526623392
 ```

 We can see from the above that there are 2 items in the list (the list starts at 1 and not 0), and the last list item is ```QmcBRb...``` and it has an associated transaction hash of ```0x9585e0...```.
-This last value is the associated transaction in the blockchain and can be seen when inspecting transactions on the Ganacahe GUI.
+This last value is the associated transaction in the blockchain and can be seen when inspecting transactions on the Ganache GUI.

 If there is an error, it is most likely due to the contract having an empty list and the ListSize() function returning an exception.
 To avoid this make sure you first add a CID to the smart contract first by following the pipeline process outlined in 'Putting it all together'.